johnkou97/johnkou97/README.md

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
-   Graduate Student Researcher in Astronomy and Data Science at Leiden University.
+   Astrophysicist and Data Scientist.
+M.Sc. in Astronomy and Data Science at Leiden University.
+B.Sc. in Physics at the Aristotle University of Thessaloniki.
+You can also check my website at [https://johnkou97.github.io/](https://johnkou97.github.io/).
 <br>
 <br>